Paulo-Rodrigues/rick_and_morty/README.md

 # RickAndMorty

-A gem to retrieve info from Rick and Morty API [API](https://rickandmortyapi.com/)
+A gem to retrieve info from Rick and Morty [API](https://rickandmortyapi.com/)

 ## Installation